Restrictive practices are only used in certain circumstances and are highly regulated.

 There are strict rules and regulations around the use of restrictive practices.

-They also require that it is managed by the National Disability Insurance Agency (NDIA).
+It is managed by the National Disability Insurance Agency (NDIA).

 Providers need to have the correct authorisation before using restrictive practices and they need to understand the relevant State and Territory legislative or policy requirements.